jayz22/stellar-confidential-transfer/docs/design_doc.md

 It contains a Sigma and a Range proof.
 See [transfer-proof](./method.md#transfer-proof) for details.

 #### Auditing
-the `transfer_amt` will be decryptable with auditor's keys, and the additional encryption handles needs to be included as part of the proof.
+The `transfer_amt` will be decryptable with auditor's keys, and the additional encryption handles needs to be included as part of the proof.

 ## Data Model